thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 ### Build and Install

-Building the plugin should be simple on any supported Swift platform:
+Building the plugin should be simple on any supported Codira platform:

 ```sh
 $ git clone https://github.com/apple/language-protobuf